COSAFA Schools Cup: History

 The inaugural tournament was held from 29–31 October 2022 in Lilongwe, Malawi.
 South Africa's Clapham High School won the boys edition 1-0 against Salima Secondary School from Malawi.
 In the girls edition, South Africa's Edendale Technical High School completed the double when they won 4-0 against Mothamo JSS from Botswana.

 The second edition was hosted by Gateway High School in Zimbabwe from 14–16 December 2023.
 South Africa won the boys edition 3-0 via penalties against Malawi after the match ended in a goalless draw.
 The girls edition was also won by South Africa winning 3-1 against Botswana.

 The third edition was hosted at Walvis Bay in Namibia from 11–13 October 2024.
 South Africa won the boys edition 4-2 via penalties against Zambia after the match ended in a 1-1 draw.
 The girls edition was also won by South Africa winning 3-1 against Malawi.

+The fourth edition was hosted at Idas Valley Sports Complex in Stellenbosch, South Africa from 5–7 December 2025.
+Zambia won their maiden title defeating defending champions South Africa 2–1 in the boys final.
+They completed the double in the girls final with a 1–0 win against South Africa.